Maximizing Endurance: Capillary Density Training

 Vitamins and Minerals for Cardiovascular Health

 Additionally, certain vitamins and minerals—such as vitamin C, vitamin E, iron, and magnesium—play roles in maintaining healthy blood vessels and supporting overall cardiovascular health.
+Ensuring a well-rounded diet supports the overall demands of training and optimal body function.

 Monitoring Progress and Adjusting Training